Friday, December 9, 2016

 Phone appointments cost the same as a regular appointment – free for under 22s, $5.00 with a Community Services Card, and $32.00 without one.

 Tip #6: Make sorting your contraception your New Year's resolution

-There are lots of contraception options out there and many are free or cost just $5.00 from Family Planning clinics.
+There are lots of contraception options out there and many are free with a prescription.
 We think options like the implant or the IUD are especially good – they’re more than 99% effective and will last for five to ten years.